Gogolfest: Venues

 The festival uses venues unaccommodated for traditional art.
-Before 2010, most of its events took place in Kyiv at the Mystetskyi Arsenal Museum - a renovated 18th century fortified arsenal building.
+Before 2010, most of its events took place in Kyiv at the Mystetskyi Arsenal Museum - a renovated 18th-century fortified arsenal building.
 The event was held in the Artistic Arsenal in 2007, 2009, and 2010.
 The Artistic Arsenal was conceived of as the largest and most widespread exhibition venue and museum in Kyiv.
-This is the official website’s statement on the future and expansion of the venue: “Mystetskyi Arsenal is already negotiating with the leading museums of Ukraine and the world in order to exhibit collections of art masterpieces in Ukraine, among them a big project on the heritage of Kazimir Malevich, international projects on contemporary art, exhibitions of works by Frida Kahlo, Edward Munch, Gustav Klimt, masters of the Austrian Secession, and Surrealist artists.”
+This is the official website's statement on the future and expansion of the venue: “Mystetskyi Arsenal is already negotiating with the leading museums of Ukraine and the world in order to exhibit collections of art masterpieces in Ukraine, among them a big project on the heritage of Kazimir Malevich, international projects on contemporary art, exhibitions of works by Frida Kahlo, Edward Munch, Gustav Klimt, masters of the Austrian Secession, and Surrealist artists.”

 In 2010, the festival moved to Dovzhenko Film Studios – named for the Ukrainian director Oleksander Dovzhenko.
 In 2012, 2013 and 2014, the venue was at the "Artcluster Vydubychi",(formerly the Kyiv Experimental Mechanical Plant), in the Vydubychi industrial area, near the Vydubychi Metro in Kyiv.

+GOGOLFEST Inoculation

+In 2018, the GOGOLFEST inoculation project appeared.
+According to Vlad Troitskyi, the project is designed to "illuminate" the culture of cities, the environment of which usually nothing is known.

+Also, the festival sees itself as a platform on which a dialogue between local authorities and activists is established.

+In 2019, the organizers of the festival together with Ukrzaliznytsia launched the GOGOL Train, the first art train in Ukraine on the Kyiv-Mariupol route.
+The carriages were decorated by artists especially for this trip.
+The train had several special carriages where, on the way to StartUp GOGOLFEST, parties, musical performances and presentations took place.
+Also, the GOGOL Train project was implemented before the Dream GOGOLFEST in September 2020 on the route Kyiv-Kherson-Kyiv.

+In 2020, the quarantine limited the possibilities for holding festivals, although GOGOLFEST was announced in nine cities of Ukraine.